Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 another 60% had a 'hit rate' of less than 1% of all the traffic of the Opera browser users (having agreed to provide telemetry data).
-Scientifics studies showe that large blocklist are (a little) more effective on 'long tail' websites (not in Alexa top 500.000), but a little less effective on Alexa top top 500000 (websitws with more than 2000+ visitors per day), because common blocklist trigger adblock walls and anti-adblock measures (or even help to tag you, see https://browserleaks.com/proxy).
+Scientifics studies showe that large blocklist are (a little) more effective on 'long tail' websites (not in Alexa top 500.000), but a little less effective on Alexa top top 500000 (websitws with more than 2000+ visitors per day), because common blocklist trigger adblock walls and anti-adblock measures or even help to tag you (https://browserleaks.com/proxy).

                                                       ALTERNATIVES
 When you want a common use well maintained small blocklist, use most Disconnet common Ad-filter or Peter Low's blocklist (over 3000